STEM, Business, Social Sciences & Liberal Arts

-2. Select the corresponding year, semester, college and department (the campus should always stay Seoul (Anam)
+3. Select the college and department (the campus should always stay Seoul (Anam)

 Medicine, Nursing, Pharmacy, Law, Teacher Education, Division of Information Security, Art&Design and all the courses in Sejong Campus are NOT available to visiting students.

-4. You will see the list of all courses taught at Korea University in a particular department.
-The courses available to ISA students have an (English) sign in their title and a circle in 5X column.
+5. You will see the list of all courses taught at Korea University in a particular department.
+The courses available to ISA students have (English) in the title and a circle in 5X column.

 Go to Host University Course Search HereGo to Course Search

 - Availability of courses is based on enrollment numbers.
 All students should seek pre-approval for alternate courses in the event of last minute class cancellations

 As an ISA participant, you have the opportunity to apply for scholarships and grants that can be applied directly to assist with your study abroad programs.
 ISA offers over $1,000,000 in scholarships and grants each year.
 To see what opportunities are available, you may visit the Scholarships and Grants page.
 Please note that some programs, including remote learning opportunities, are not eligible for scholarships.View all Funding Options

 Living in ISA housing will give you the opportunity to experience aspects of Korean lifestyle that are inaccessible to the average visitor of Seoul.
 You will have the option of staying in the on-campus or off-campus dormitory with other local and international students or secure your own housing and receive a discount from ISA.
 The experience of living in another culture will be both educational and rewarding as long as you stay open-minded at all times.

 We strive to match your housing preferences with our available accommodations; however, housing preference requests cannot be guaranteed.